Moniter123/build-cdn/_posts/2017-09-28-working-with-certificates-in-java.md

 title:         "Working with Certificates in Java"
 date:          2017-09-28 00:00:00
 categories:    blog
 excerpt:       Let's face it, the Java crypto API is a mess.
 It is extremely hard to use, and very confusing.
-Let's try and make sense of this sorry excuse of an API.
+Let's try and make sense of this sorry excuse for an API.
 ---

 Let's face it, the Java crypto API is a mess.
 It is extremely hard to use, and very confusing.
-Let's try and make sense of this sorry excuse of an API.
+Let's try and make sense of this sorry excuse for an API.

 ## Install Bouncy Castle